GenomicsAotearoa/RNA-seq-workshop/3.Mapping_And_Count/README.md

 ```

-#In a new terminal that is can access you computer files, cd to the directory you want to save the counts file.
+#In a new terminal that you can access you computer files, cd to the directory you want to save the counts file.

 $ scp fayfa80p@login.mahuika.nesi.org.nz:/home/fayfa80p/RNA_seq/Counts/yeast_counts_all_chr.txt ./